ml5js/ml5-website-v02-docsify/docs/reference/feature-extractor.md

 ## Description

-The ml5.js FeatureExtractor model allows you to build your own image classifier or regressor by reusing part of a pre-trained model.
+The ml5.js FeatureExtractor model allows you to build your own image classifier or value predictor by reusing part of a pre-trained model.
 For example, you can train it to tell the difference between a coffee mug and a water bottle, recognize hand gestures, or predict a slider value from a webcam image.

 The ml5.js FeatureExtractor model is built on top of [MobileNet](https://arxiv.org/abs/1704.04861), a pre-trained model that has learned to recognize shapes, colors, and textures from millions of images.
 Instead of using the whole model, the FeatureExtractor only uses part of its layers to turn an image into a **feature** — a compact list of numbers that summarizes the visual content of an image.